Charges framed against Kalyan Singh, gets bail in Babri case

 The court granted him bail on a personal bond of ₹2 lakh.

+K.K.
+Mishra, a defence counsel, said Mr. Singh would now have to face day-to-day trial in the case though he would not be required to personally appear in court.

-The Lodh leader was the Chief Minister, when Hindutva activists demolished the Mughal-era mosque in Ayodhya on December 6, 1992.
+The Lodh leader was the Chief Minister when Hindutva activists demolished the Mughal-era mosque on December 6, 1992.

 His grandson Sandeep Singh, a Minister in the Yogi Adityanath government, was by his side.